Knowledge Base

 Editing The Roles/Permissions of a User:

-To edit a user's Role, or the Permissions assigned to that user, navigate to the Teams -> Users page, and then click the pencil icon for that user:
+To edit a user's Role, or the Permissions assigned to that user, navigate to the Teams -> Users page, and in the Actions column click the pencil icon for that user:

 You'll then be presented with a screen that will allow you to edit that user's Roles and Permissions: